jwdink/ETML/README.md

 An ETML experiment is structured heirarchically, where phases are composed of blocks, blocks are composed of trials.
 If you include optional column **"ShuffleTrialsInBlock"**, you can set this to 1 for a block, and this will shuffle the trials in that block.
 Similarly for the optional column **"ShuffleBlockssInPhase"**.
 Leave this option blank on a given trial/block, or set it 0, to *not* shuffle.

-_Note that, by default, **ShuffleTrialsInBlock**  will prevent a given stimuli from being shown on two consecutive trials (e.g., if you are looping over the contents of a folder several times).
-If you don't want this behavior, enter `allow_consec` for ShuffleTrialsInBlock, instead of `1`._
+If your block is set up with multiple trials that have the same stimulus (e.g., 30 trials for 10 different images), one useful option is to set 'ShuffleTrialsInBlock' to `no_consec` (instead of `1`), which will prevent the same stimulus from being presented on two trials in a row.

 *Note that in the data output from the experiment, 'trial' and 'block' numbers will specify the order these trials/blocks were shown in, not the original number from this stim_config.txt.
 In other words, the trial number specified in the config.txt is not meaningful on those blocks where 'TrialShuffle' is on (and ditto for blocks and blockshuffle).*